 In a large pan over medium heat, dry roast the finger millet flour till you start getting a mild nutty aroma.
 This typically takes a couple of minutes.

-Place the finger millet flour, rice flour, gram dal powder, asafoetida, sesame seeds, ghee and salt in a bowl.
+Place the finger millet flour, rice flour, gram dal powder, asafoetida, red chilly powder, sesame seeds, ghee and salt in a bowl.
 Mix the ingredients thoroughly.

 Using a little water at a time, mix and knead to form a soft dough.